pombredanne/djpcms/README.rst

 and Javascript with jQuery_ on the browser side.
 It is designed to handle dynamic applications which require high level of customization.
-Lots of AJAX enabled features including inline editing, autocomplete and ajax forms.
+Lots of AJAX enabled features including inline editing, autocomplete, ajax forms, dynamic tables and more.
 It works with Python_ 2.6 and up including python 3 series.
 The template engine is jinja2_ which is shipped with the distribution.